-According to opengovasia, 2019 saw a record growth in Vietnamese IT industry, boosted by tech companies, start-ups and smart cities.
-As Vietnam is emerging as a potential forefront in the global IT market, the country has gained increasing traction from both domestic and foreign businesses looking for outsourcing service.
+According to OpenGov Asia, 2019 saw record growth in the Vietnamese IT industry, boosted by tech companies, start-ups, and smart cities.
+As Vietnam is emerging as a potential forefront in the global IT market, the country has gained increasing traction from both domestic and foreign businesses looking for outsourcing services.
 Below is a comprehensive step-by-step guide for you to help you choose the most suitable IT service provider for your organization in Vietnam.

 Step 1.
 Define Goals

 Making a decision is never easy.
-A goal which is not clear and relevant may cause things more confusing, especially when choosing an IT service provider for your business in a blooming market such as Vietnam.
-The good news is setting an appropriate goal has its own rules and you can do that by answering these questions in SMART, a highly effective management tool for any upcoming businesses.
+A goal that is not clear and relevant may cause things to be more confusing, especially when choosing an IT service provider for your business in a booming market such as Vietnam.
+The good news is setting an appropriate goal has its own rules, and you can do that by answering these questions in SMART, a highly effective management tool for any upcoming business.